JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

 - v1.4.0:
 	- Operation split to instant and delayed operations.
-Delayed operations print some initial output but require start command to execute,
+Delayed operations print some initial output but require start command to execute.
+	- Added setting to force start operations without having to use the start command.
 	- Removed query command as obsolete.
 	- Removed setting to prevent loaded areas being destroyed (after all testing seems to work fine).
+	- Removed setting about location placement clearing the area (can be given as a flag parameter).
 	- Added general argument system (same set of basic arguments for most commands).
 	- Merged all destroy commands to a single command.
 	- Merged all generate commands to a single command.
-	- Mergend entity counting commands to a single command.
+	- Merged entity counting commands to a single command.
 	- Added a new command to count biomes.
+	- Added new command to change world time (while also updating entities).
+	- Added new command to list each entity and their position.
 	- Added automatic player base detection.
+	- Count, remove and list entities support wildcards.
+	- Added setting to enable/disable verbose mode.

 - v1.3.0:
 	- Regeneration commands renamed to destroy to make the effect more clear.